wingkwong/leetcode-the-hard-way/solutions/0900-0999/0912-sort-an-array-medium.md

 </TabItem>
 </Tabs>

-### Approach 3: Merge Sort
+## Approach 3: Merge Sort

-Standard merge sort algorithm, following a divide and conquer approach, division of sub-array by mid values till sub-array length reaches one, then merging parts by either out-place or in-place merging.
+Standard merge sort algorithm, following a divide and conquer approach, division of sub-array by mid values till sub-array length reaches one, then merging parts by either out-place or in-place merging in either ascending or descending order.

 ### Merge Sort with Outplace Merging

-In this approach, merging happen in $seperate array$, then it is passed on in the above function calls.
+In this approach, merging happen in $seperate array$ of size, then it is passed on in the above function calls.

+In mergeSort() function:
+    Dividing the array into 2 subarrays(one is $left[]$ and other is $right[]$ ) till their length reaches one.

+In merge() function:
+    We merge the two subarrays( $left[]$ and $right[]$ ) into another array $mix[]$ .
+This merge operation stores elements from
+    $left[]$ and $right[]$ in an ascending order, by comparing elements from individual subarrays.
+    Finally, since one subarray would have greater elements then the other one, so we add those elements seperately.
+    Then, we return the sorted subarray into the above function call.

 This solution gives $O(n log n)$ time complexity and $O(n)$ space complexity.

 <Tabs>
 <TabItem value="java" label="Java">